I hire a big allotment garden of 100 m2 (120 sq yard) in the east of The Netherlands.

 In the corner of the rear part there are 2 compost containers, next to each other, made of square paving stones (30 centimeters, 12 inch).
 In the front container there is fresh plant material.
 In the rear container there is converted compost.
 More info about these containers in tip 1.

 The green plastic compost container at the end of my garden is used as a tool storage (for a hoe, rake, spade etcetera).

-In the garden there is a greenhouse made of white bricks.
+Behind the strawberry plants there is a greenhouse made of white bricks.
 The soil level in the greenhouse is about 2 feet below the soil level in the garden.
-On top of the greenhouse there are transparent corrugated plates.
+On top of the greenhouse there can be transparent corrugated plates.

-In this greenhouse there are gardening things now (iron wire netting, laths, frames etcetera).
+In the greenhouse there are gardening things now (laths, iron mesh etcetera).

 The front garden is towards south.
-On this photo a part of the front garden at April 1, 2019.
+On this photo a part of the front garden at November 1, 2019.
+With summer flower plants.